 - From your Login & Registration page, for Login Page Type, select Login Discovery Page.

 - For Login Prompt, enter Email or Phone.

-- Select Allow internal users to log in directly to the community.
+- Select Allow internal users to log in directly to an Experience Cloud site.

 - Click Save.

 - Let’s see what your login page looks like with Login Discovery page type.